Sunday 7th February 2016

 13:00 GMT & 21:00 GMTGypsy Folk Radio is a monthly podcast run by Balkan Alien Sound bouzouki player Martin Coyle.
 Its aim is to share the music that inspires us and also to interview local musicians exploring the influence of folk and trad in their musical lives and hear their stories behind the tunes.
 Listen on demand the full series: www.balkanaliensound.wix.com.

 About Homely Planet Radio

 Homely Planet has some of the best sounds from around the world.
-I feel this is a very special radio show.
-I feel like I’m part a of it, that I’m right here now
+I feel like I’m in tune and connected with the world, the sense of belonging that I’m right here now